Scuttling of the French fleet at Toulon: Political aspect

 Beginning 11 November 1942 negotiations took place between Germany and Vichy France.
 The resolution was that Toulon should remain a "stronghold" under Vichy control and defended against the Allies and "French enemies of the government of the Maréchal".
-Grand Admiral Erich Raeder, commander of the Kriegsmarine, believed that French Navy officers would fulfill their duty under the armistice to not to let the ships fall into the hands of a foreign nation.
+Grand Admiral Erich Raeder, commander of the Kriegsmarine, believed that Vichy French Navy officers would fulfill their duty under the armistice to not let the ships fall into the hands of a foreign nation.

 Raeder was led to believe that the Germans intended to use anti-British sentiment among French sailors to get them to side with the Italians.
 Hitler in fact intended to seize the fleet and have German sailors capture the French ships and turn them over to Italy; German officers privy to this plan objected but Hitler ignored them and gave orders to implement the plan on 19 November.

 On 11 November, as German and Italian troops encircled Toulon, the Vichy Secretary of the Navy, Admiral Gabriel Auphan, ordered Admirals Jean de Laborde and André Marquis to: